Glossary

 Bill Detail

-A document issued by a carrier to a shipper acknowledging receipt of goods for transport and specifying terms of delivery, the contract for transport services.
+A contractual document issued by a carrier to a shipper that acknowledges receipt of goods for transport, specifies the terms and conditions of delivery, and serves as proof of the contract for transportation services.
+The bill of lading also acts as a receipt and evidence of title to the goods.

 Bill of Sale